 Visits were organised to a nearby service that had been operating a bush kinder for some years so educators could see the program in action.
 In addition, the educational leader provided resources including articles from professional magazines, blogs and videos to provide information for educators and increase their knowledge and build confidence.
 Reflective questions were posed to inform ongoing conversations, the answers to which were documented in each staff member’s reflection journal.

 During the exploration period families were included in conversations with the service team.
 An information night for families and educators was held to learn more about outdoor learning.
 The director and a parent representative from the local service that had been running the bush kinder program were invited to speak.
 They highlighted the benefits and also took time to address any concerns that their families had raised during the planning and beginning of their bush kinder program.

-The revised philosophy was introduced at a meeting for all staff to ensure there was a shared understanding and ownership of it.
-Ample time was provided to talk about the philosophy and how it connects with service policies and procedures.
-This includes those relating to health and safety, such as child safe environments, sun protection, administering first aid, excursions and risk management, which have been reviewed to ensure they align with the revised philosophy.
+The revised philosophy was introduced and discussed at a meeting for all staff to ensure there was a shared understanding and ownership of it.
+The meeting provided ample time for all staff to talk about the philosophy, how it connects with service policies and procedures, ask questions and provide feedback.
+This included matters relating to health and safety, such as child safe environments, sun protection, administering first aid, excursions and risk management, which had been reviewed to ensure they align with the revised philosophy.

 The director also developed and distributed an information sheet at the staff meeting to highlight changes to the philosophy and how it is reflected in the service’s policies and procedures, including those specific to health and safety.
-Key messages are reflected in the service’s induction process for all team members as well as the enrolment and orientation process for families.
-New educators are assisted to understand the purpose and intention of all aspects of service operations that are underpinned by the service philosophy.
+Key messages have been incorporated into the service’s induction process for all team members as well as the enrolment and orientation process for families.
+New educators are assisted to understand the purpose and intention of all aspects of the service operations and how they are underpinned by the service philosophy.
 This includes the educational program (both indoors and outdoors) and their roles and responsibilities within it.